 Volunteer Legal Internships

-We offer opportunities for internships in our offices in Washington, DC; Denver, CO, San Francisco, CA; Sacramento, CA; Boston, MA; and Seattle, WA.
-Numbers of positions vary according to location and semester.
+We offer opportunities for clerkships in our offices in Washington, DC; Denver, CO; Sacramento, CA; Boston, MA; and Seattle, WA.
+The number of positions vary according to location and semester.

 Projected No. of Volunteers:

 Available positions vary according to semester and location.